-- For the buttercream: Cut the butter into pieces.
+- Cut the butter into pieces.
 Using the paddle attachment, whip butter for 5-7 minutes, scraping down the bowl occasionally.
 Beat until butter look light in color.

 - Add 2 cups of powdered sugar and mix on low speed until incorporated into butter then add 2 tsp of vanilla extract and mix to combine.
 Beat for about 60 seconds.

 - Next, add an additional 2 cups of powdered sugar and beat on low speed until sugar is incorporated.
 Increase speed to medium-high and beat for 3 minutes.

 - Add last 1 cup powdered sugar along with 2 tbsp heavy whipping cream and 1/2 tsp vanilla extract .
 Beat on low until ingredients start to mix together.
 Increase speed to medium-high and beat for another 3-5 minutes to whip additional air into the frosting.